databricks/megablocks/README.md

 # :robot: MegaBlocks

 MegaBlocks is a light-weight library for mixture-of-experts (MoE) training.
-The core of the system is efficient [MoE](megablocks/layers/moe.py) and "dropless-MoE" ([dMoE](megablocks/layers/dmoe.py), [paper](https://arxiv.org/abs/2211.15841)) layers.
+The core of the system is efficient "dropless-MoE" ([dMoE](megablocks/layers/dmoe.py), [paper](https://arxiv.org/abs/2211.15841)) and standard [MoE](megablocks/layers/moe.py) layers.

-MegaBlocks is currently integrated with [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), where we support data, expert and pipeline parallel training of MoEs.
+MegaBlocks is built on top of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), where we support data, expert and pipeline parallel training of MoEs.
 We're working on extending more frameworks to support MegaBlocks.

 # :rocket: Performance